bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

  We have three true strains here, which are well represented by this plot.

  We've found the above visualization to be very useful in practice for confirming that a phasing is reasonable.
 If you have a consistent coverage level and alternate allele fraction, you can be confident that your phasing is reasonable.
-For example, the following picture is a phasing for a **real** nanopore community:
+For example, the second picture is a phasing for a **real** nanopore community with a slightly different colormap:

 .. image:: ../img/visualize-vartig-example.png
-  :width: 600
+  :width: 300
   :alt: floria visualization example.

 Notice that alternate allele fraction is relatively constant and that coverage is consistent, even across broken vartigs.